 The mid-point salary of graduates aged 22 to 64 was £29,900, compared with £17,800 for non-degree holders, the Office for National Statistics found.

 Universities ministers David Willetts said this justified asking students to pay more towards their education.

 Earnings for those aged 22 averaged £15,000, regardless of degree status.

-Earnings for women, with or without a degree, levelled off earlier than for men with the same level of education.
+Earnings for women, with or without a degree, levelled off earlier than for men with the same level of education, the ONS found.

 The ONS statistics show young people's choice of degree topic can have a significant effect on their future earning potential.